 Candidates will receive comments and suggestions, if needed, from the judges.

 Candidates who meet the standards set by the committee will receive a certificate, suitable for framing, an "AC" code in the GCNA membership directory, and a special announcement of their accomplishment to the membership.
+Successful candidates may also become eligible for the Emerging Artists Grant.

 Only the names of those candidates who pass will be released to the GCNA membership.